betterscientificsoftware/python-for-hpc/_posts/2020-06-24-python-packages-and-spack.md

-**Hint**: Alternatively, you can access your Conda Python and built-in packages in your `~/.spack/packages.yaml` while your Conda environment is activated, using ``CONDA_PREFIX`` For example, if you have an activated Conda environment with Python 3.7 and SciPy installed:
+**Hint**: Alternatively, you can access your Conda Python and built-in packages in your `~/.spack/packages.yaml` while your Conda environment is activated, using ``CONDA_PREFIX`` For example, if you have an activated Conda environment with Python 3.7 and SciPy installed.

+**Note** The use of `$CONDA_PREFIX` in the packages.yaml no longer works, so you need to get the path from `$CONDA_PREFIX` first and substitute below in `packages.yaml`:

 ```yaml
 packages: